manoj652/squeezeCNN/README.md

 * --align_folder_out : Folder to contain the aligned images. *WARNING* : For this version, should always be aligned-images.

+* --groupid : Specify the groupId of the consumer
 # Dependencies

 * OpenCV > 3.1 (New tracking library required)